The World Vodka Games

 Some nuance is at place though, because it is not all about testosterone heightening sports; there are also intelligence games and a

 complete village dedicated to a cultural showcase.
 This is where we start this week; the Ethno Village in Kyrchyn Valley.

 Completely in style of Kyrgyzstan there is little information on how late things actually start or where you have to go during this event.
 Kyrchyn is about 50 km’s from Cholpon Alta and having seen no sign whatsoever for a long time, we take a random left turn into the mountains when we feel we are close.
-Only to be directed back by one crewmember at the end of the road, it was now a one-way street.
-Eventually arriving at the village, a massive yurt camp comes into sight, beautifully located in a green valley surrounded by thick forest on the rolling hills and high mountain peaks in the backdrop.
+Only to be directed back by one crewmember at the end of the road; it was now a one-way road.
+Eventually arriving at the village, a massive yurt camp comes into sight, beautifully located in a green valley surrounded by thick pine forests on the rolling hills and high mountain peaks as a backdrop.
 This is where every tribe from Kyrgyzstan has their own yurt camp and comes to display their traditional art, music, dance, clothing, food and engage in storytelling.

 Archery from horseback

 Kyrgyz dance meets American country